February 21, 2019

 A Score of 30 - Indicates an above average image.
 These images demonstrate a strong composition and solid technical skill.

 A Score of 20 - Indicates a good image.
 This image will have no major flaws.
-It will have little impact and not keep a viewer engaged.
+It will have limited impact and may not keep a viewer engaged.

-A Score of 10 - Indicates a poor image.
+A Score of 10 - Indicates a poor or weak image.

 The final scores are determined by scoring each image on five criteria.
 Each criteria is scored 1-10, then all are then added together for the final score.